 7. Caring For Anodized Cookware

-Anodized cookware is a type of cookware that has been treated with a hard, durable finish.
-This finish makes the cookware resistant to scratching and other damage.
-However, like any other cookware, anodized cookware must be cared for to keep it in good condition.
+Anodized cookware is a form of cookware that has been handled with a tough, long lasting finish.
+This finish makes the cookware resistant to scratching and different damage.
+However, like every other cookware, anodized cookware ought to be cared for to keep it in desirable condition.

 Here Are Some Tips For Caring For Anodized Cookware: